Apache Iceberg connector

 -

-In stream mode, only append-only Iceberg tables are supported as source tables.
+In streaming read mode, you can use only append-only Iceberg tables as source tables.

 Syntax